nasirkhani/Adminhub/Apache_Airflow_2/modular_install/reorder/S11-Fixing_NFS_UID_GID_Mismatch_in_Distributed_Systems.md

 ## **Problem Overview**

 ### **Symptoms:**
-- Files on NFS-mounted directories show numeric UIDs (e.g., `1001`) instead of usernames
+- Files on NFS-mounted directories show numeric UIDs (e.g., `1001`) instead of usernames.
 - Ownership changes back to numbers automatically after being set to username
 - Permission denied errors even though user should have access
 - Airflow (or other applications) fail to write logs or create files